Reviewed for operational accuracy by Miki Furman, Founder and CEO, on .

 This is the core of the FNOL call.
 The agent walks the policyholder through a structured set of questions tailored to the loss type.
 For an auto claim, that means date and time of the accident, location, description of what happened, other vehicles or parties involved, injuries, and police report details.
 For a property claim, it means date the damage was discovered, cause of loss, affected areas of the home, and whether the property is habitable.
 The agent documents everything in the claims system in real time.

-Stage 3: Claim Creation and Coverage Confirmation
+Stage 3: Claim Record Creation

 Stage 4: Adjuster Assignment and Routing